-It is worth noting that the difference in the likelihood-ofmention patterns exhibited by actives and passives is something that emerges from our results, i.e., it was not specifically manipulated as an independent variable.
-We regard this as a strength of our design, as it means that the predictability differences exhibited by agents and patients depending on voice emerged naturally rather than being prespecified by the experimental design.
+It is worth noting that the difference in the likelihood-of-mention patterns exhibited by actives and passives emerges from our results, i.e., it was not specifically manipulated as an independent variable.
+We regard this as a strength of our design, as it means that the predictability differences exhibited by agents and patients depending on voice emerged naturally and were not pre-specified by the experimental design.

 Similar to Experiment 1, we also computed patient advantage scores by subjects and by items.
-Paired t-tests show - not surprisingly, given the patterns visible in Figure 4 - that sentences in the active voice now have in a stronger patient preference than sentences in the passive voice (t1(23)=3.65, p<.005, t2(23)=6.04, p<.0001).
+Paired t-tests show - not surprisingly, given the patterns visible in Figure 5 - that sentences in the active voice now have in a stronger patient preference than sentences in the passive voice (t1(23)=3.65, p<.005, t2(23)=6.04, p<.0001).